lley154/littercoin/README.md

 ### Cabal+Nix build

-Alternatively, use the Cabal+Nix build if you want to develop with incremental builds, but also have it automatically download all dependencies.
+Use the Cabal+Nix build if you want to develop with incremental builds, but also have it automatically download all dependencies.

 Set up your machine to build things with `Nix`, following the [Plutus README](https://github.com/input-output-hk/plutus/blob/master/README.adoc) (make sure to set up the binary cache!).